Who Pays Medical Bills From a Car Accident?

 What Medical Expenses Can Occur From a Car Accident?

-Different accidents can cause different injuries.
+can cause different injuries.
 Some more common car accidents include rear-end collisions, sideswipe or T-bone accidents, and head-on collisions.

 The most common injuries from a car accident include soft tissue injuries, head injuries, internal injuries, and mental and emotional injuries.

 - Bruising and contusions,

 - Other neck and back injuries,

 - Traumatic brain injury.

 One or more of these injuries can cause expensive medical bills, including but not limited to ambulance service, emergency department tests and care, hospitalization, surgery, casting or other orthopedic supportive measures, therapy, medication, and follow-up care.

 Who Bears Liability for Medical Bills Following a Car Accident?

 In an at-fault state, the driver who causes an accident bears liability for damage to other vehicles and medical bills due to injuries from the accident.
 As such, the driver’s insurance will need to pay those bills up to the limits of the policy, and the driver will face responsibility for any additional amount.

 Utilizing Your Health and Auto Insurance